The Basics of Vintage Pocket Watch Cases

 The Hinged Back and Snap Bezel pocket watch case is frequently encountered for the open-face 6-size Pendant Model 24 movements.
 Many of these 6-size movements were marketed as 4-size movements; but in reality, they have a “snug dial” with a smaller seconds bit, and a compact case that together create the illusion that it is a 4-size movement.
 More details on this topic can be seen in the Pocket Watch Sizes section of the Seth Thomas Fan Space.

-The movement is cased in a 6-size Illinois Watch Case Company 20-year gold-filled "Winner" hunting watch case, serial number 2792720.
+This 1913 Seth Thomas 6-size open-face Model 24 pocket watch movement is cased in a 6-size Illinois Watch Case Company 20-year gold-filled "Winner" hunting pocket watch case with hinged back and snap bezel, serial number 2792720.

 Swing-Out Case